How I Grow Garlic For Big Yields Every Year

 This worked for me in Central Oregon when our winter had a late start.
 I planted my garlic in a raised bed in January, knowing we still had at least three months of cold weather ahead (our last frost isn’t until June).

 Then, I added about 8 inches of mulch on top, using a combination of shredded leaves and cut-up boughs from an old Christmas garland.
-This kept the soil warm enough for the roots to develop a bit before everything froze solid.
-A few weeks later, the first heavy snowfall of the season added a nice layer of insulation to further protect the cloves.
+This kept the soil warm enough for the roots to develop a bit before the ground froze.

 (In case you’re wondering, garlic shoots can still grow through all that mulch in spring since the cloves contain enough energy to push upward.)